top of page

 "As always, it is important to note this forecast represents one scenario within a range of potential outcomes," Janelle Earls, the revenue department’s acting commissioner, wrote in a cover letter for the forecast.
 "This is true now more than ever given current world events."

-The forecast is major financial swing from the gloomy outlook offered by the department in December.
+The updated state forecast is a major financial swing from the gloomy outlook offered by the department in December.

-The Decemer forecast called for oil prices during the current fiscal year to average $65.48, which was below the $68 average predicted a year ago.
-The forecast issused Friday predicts an average price of $75, based on $67.34 during the first eight months of the fiscal year and $91.09 the final four months.
+The December forecast called for oil prices during the current fiscal year to average $65.48, which was below the $68 average predicted a year ago.
+The forecast issued Friday predicts an average price of $75, based on $67.34 during the first eight months of the fiscal year and $91.09 the final four months.

 Next year’s average was $62 in the December forecast and the new $75 prediction means the department is also forecasting an additional $510 million in revenue.

-However, while state policymakers might see the skyrocking oil prices due to the war as a boon — in the financial sense, at least — what is being called "the largest oil supply disruption in history" is wreaking havoc in many other ways including gas prices.
+While state policymakers might see the skyrocketing oil prices due to the war as a boon — in the financial sense, at least — what is being called "the largest oil supply disruption in history" is wreaking havoc in many other ways including gas prices.

 Juneau’s average gas price for a gallon of regular unleaded has risen about 16 cents a gallon during the past month and 28 cents during the past year, according to AAA.
 The increase is higher nationwide, with the average of about $3.60 per gallon Thursday up from $2.94 a month ago.